Please see the latest NHS advice on the COVID vaccine:

 It only takes 10 minutes and could save a life!

 As you find yourself recovering from COVID-19 you may still be coming to terms with the impact the virus has had on both your body and mind.
 These changes should get better over time, some may take longer than others, but there are things you can do to help.

 Your COVID Recovery helps you to understand what has happened and what you might expect as part of your recovery, please click on the link below for all the latest information.

 COVID-19 Survivors Group UK - New service for people who have had coronavirus and survived

 COVID-19’s impact can be felt by us all and we are only just beginning to understand some of the long term implications it can have on the physical and mental wellbeing of survivors.
 At Self Help UK we know that talking to others who have had similar experiences is essential to address concerns felt people who have survived COVID-19.

 Please click in this link for more information Self Help Survivors Group UK

 Please see below for some really helpful advice produced by Greater Manchester to help parents and carers understand when they may need to keep their children off school and when they are able to go back.

 COVID 19 Quick Guide

-We have been trying to keep our patients informed on our website and Facebook page on how we have been rapidly reacting to Coronavirus and the local situation, As we head into the 14th week of lockdown, we would like to give you an update.
+We have been trying to keep our patients informed on our website and Facebook page on how we have been rapidly reacting to Coronavirus and the local situation, we would like to give you an update.